Gluesticks Blog

 • In a LARGE microwaveable bowl add butter and 2 packages of marshmallows*.
 Reserve the 3rd package for later.

 • Pour mixture into a large prepared baking pan (lined with parchment or wax paper or sprayed with cooking spray.
 I use a 13×18″ jelly roll pan.)
-Spray you hands with non stick cooking spray or grease with a small amount of butter and pack down really well.
+Spray your hands with nonstick cooking spray or grease with a small amount of butter and pack down really well.

 • Sprinkle with sprinkles and use your hands to pat down to make sure they stick.